syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

      <img src="htmlconversion_images/AzureFunctions5.png" alt="Convert HTMLToPDF Azure Functions Step5" width="100%" Height="Auto"/>
 3. Now, go to the Azure portal and select the App Services.
 After running the service, click Get function URL > Copy.
 Include the URL as a query string in the URL.
 Then, paste it into the new browser tab.
 You will get the PDF document as follows.
      <img src="htmlconversion_images/htmltopdfoutput.png" alt="Convert HTMLToPDF Azure Functions Step6" width="100%" Height="Auto"/>

-A complete working sample can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/blob/master/Azure/HtmlToPdfBlinkAzureFunction)